Emmanuel-Ebiwari/online-poll-system/README.md

 ## 🧺a API Endpoints

-> **Note:** Only polls marked as public can be viewed without authentication.
+> **Note:** Only polls marked as public can be viewed with or without authentication.
 Private polls require authorization.

 ### 📌 Users